 Sent Salesforce data to your data warehouse.

-Enriched your user profiles in Personas with information from your data warehouse.
+Enriched your user profiles in Engage with information from your data warehouse.

 Sent that data to a support tool such as Zendesk.